SkylineCommunications/dataminer-docs/connector-help/connector_help/Sydney_Trains_GPS_Tracking.md

 ## About

-There are 2 XML files that are used by this driver to check when an announcement should be made in which station:
+There are 2 XML files that are used by this connector to check when an announcement should be made in which station:

 - **Real time running file**: is the prefered file to use, but is only when it has been updated within the last 10 minutes
 - **Station time table file**: is used when the real time running file was not update in the last 10 minutes